santichez/ethpool-frontend/README.md

 ## Demo

-- Demo can be found at https://ethpool.afterdev.com.ar/
+- Demo can be found at https://ethpool.afterdev.com.ar/ [Not currently live]

 ## How to run